Sacha Lord: Support for night-time transport

 In July 2024, Lord supported Greater Manchester Mayor Andy Burnham's initiative to introduce a night-time bus service.
 He argued that night workers should not face higher transport costs due to their work hours.
 The new service was launched as part of a 24-hour transport pilot on September 1, 2024.

 Resignation

-On January 29, 2025, Lord resigned from his position as Night Time Economy Adviser, citing the emotional toll caused by a review by Arts Council England into a grant awarded to a company, Primary Event Solutions, in which Lord was a minority shareholder.
+On 29 January 2025, Lord resigned from his position as Night Time Economy Adviser, citing the emotional toll caused by a review by Arts Council England into a grant awarded to a company, Primary Event Solutions, in which Lord was a minority shareholder.
 The grant had been awarded during the pandemic, but Arts Council England sought to recover the funds following an internal review.
 Lord criticized the review process, highlighting inconsistencies and a lack of proportionality.
 Arts Council England had previously cleared the company in 2022, stating no misuse of public funds had occurred.

+Continued advocacy

+Since 2023, Lord has served as Chair of the Night Time Industries Association, the trade body for the night time economy.

+He was appointed to the advisory board of the International Nightlife Association in February 2026, and is an Honorary Fellow of the Institute of Hospitality.